-You will barely see anyone swimming here, due to the cold water and the rocks.
-Nevertheless, many people come here to rent water scooters and take rides in the lake.
+You will barely see anyone swimming here, due to the cold water and the rocks at the beach.
+But on the positive site – that also means that the water is really clean here.
+Also, many people come here to rent water scooters and take rides in the lake.
 It will cost you 10,000 AMD to ride a scooter for ten minutes.

 Similar to Sevan Up Inn, I met both local families and lots of young people here.
 I even felt like, if you visit the beach alone you can get new acquaintances and still have a good time here.
 I think the reason behind seeing lots of youngsters here is the fun activities offered on the beach.
 You can have a banana ride, parasail, or jump on a water trampoline.

 The cost for entering the beach area, where you can also use the pavilions is 5000 AMD per person.
 In case you want to stay overnight, you can rent a cottage on the beach.
 These cottages most definitely are not the best and luxurious homes out there near Lake Sevan, but they do offer decent conditions for a one-day stay.

 A cottage with one bedroom will cost you between 25,000 and 35,000 AMD, while the cost for a cottage with two bedrooms will range from 30,000 to 40,000 AMD.
 The exact prices depend on the season and availability of the cottages.